jondeaton/BraTS18-Project/README.md

      import BraTS

- and configure it to find the BraTS data sets on your system by passing the path to the top level directory with the `set_root` function:
+ and configure it to find the BraTS data sets on your system by passing the top level directroy plus year

-     BraTS.set_root("BraTS")

- To access the data, first select a data-set by year
+     brats = BraTS.DataSet(brats_root="/path/to/BraTS", year=2017)

+ or explicitly providing a path to a BraTS directory

-     brats = BraTS.DataSet(year=2018)
+    brats = BraTS.DataSet(data_set_dir="/path/to/BraTS/BraTS17")

- and then access it's data members through `train`, `validation`, `hgg` and `lgg` members
+Then, you can access it's data members through `train`, `validation`, `hgg` and `lgg` members

-    mris = brats.train.mris  # (m, 4, 240, 240, 155) numpy array of all MRI images
-    segs = brats.train.segs  # (m, 240, 240, 255) numpy array of segmentation maps

     # Access data patient-wise
-    patient = brats.train.patient("Brats18_2013_7_1")
+    patient = brats.train.patient("Brats18_2013_7_1")   # Loads only a single patient (quick)

-    patients = brats.train.patients["Brats18_2013_7_1"]
+    # Or load in all patients
+    patients = brats.train.patients # Loads all patients into a map (very slow) patient = patients["Brats18_2013_7_1"]  # Then you can access

     # Access to all the patient IDs
     patient_ids = brats.train.ids

+    mris = brats.train.mris  # (m, 4, 240, 240, 155) numpy array of all MRI images
+    segs = brats.train.segs  # (m, 240, 240, 255) numpy array of segmentation maps

+    # Access validation data like this
+    validation_mris = brats.validation.mris
+    validation_segs = brats.validation.segs

  Be aware that it takes a few minutes to load the full data-set into memory.
+If you want to load in only single patients at a time, then use the `brats.train.patient` interface.